eunbiggabi/T3A1-workbook/README.md

 const explicit = String(123)
 console.log(explicit);
 ```
-‘Implicit’ Type Coercion is when data types are converted automatically.
+‘Implicit’ Type Coercion is when data types are converted automatically, so it is called double edge sword; it’s a great source of frustration and defects, but also a useful mechanism that allows us to write less code without losing the readability.
 In the following example, the Number 123 will be coerced into a String that reads as “123”.

 ```
 const implicit = 123 + ''
 console.log(implicit);
 ```

+Thus, there is one operator that does not trigger implicit type coercion is `===`, which is called the strict equality operator.

 ## Question 9

-‘Data Types’ in JavaScript refer to the "type" of data being represented.
+The 'data type' of JavaScript refers to the "type" of data to be expressed.
 There are several different types of data in JavaScript.

 ‘Primitive’ data types include type ‘String’, ‘Number’, ‘Boolean’, ‘Null‘ and ‘Undefined’.
 These data types are referred to as ‘Primitive’ because their values can contain only a single type (i.e.: a ‘String’ OR a ‘Number’, but NOT both combined).

 The follow examples are 'primitive' types of data.
 Each individual data type can only be assigned to one variable:

 ```
-const string = 'foo';
+let string = 'foo';
-const number = 42;
+let number = 42;
-const boolean = true;
+let boolean = false;
-let y = null;
+let x = null;
-let x = undefined;
+let y = undefined;
 ```

 A more complex data type in JavaScript would be an ‘Object’.
 Objects are used to store collections of data and more complex entities.
 An example of a more complex entity might be an Object containing other data structures like an Array and even an Object containing other Objects.